Zackivory/Optimization_Project_1/problem1_results/problem1.md

 # Problem 1 math formulation
-# discrete decision variable for new facility number in each child chare deserts,enoted using zip code
+# integer decision variable for new facility number in each child chare deserts,enoted using zip code

 $` d_{z,\text{small}},\quad \forall z \in Z`$